Before 8(a) Certification

 - The primary applicant must hold the highest management position within the business that is applying for 8(a) Certification.
 Generally, this is the CEO, President or Managing Member.

 - The primary applicant must be able to demonstrate that they are the highest compensated in the business that is applying for 8(a) Certification.
-Generally, the SBA will deny your 8(a) application if you cannot demonstrate the primary 8(a) Applicant is currently the highest compensated or there is a very good reason why they have elected not to be.
+The SBA will most likely deny your 8(a) application if you cannot demonstrate the primary applicant is currently the highest compensated or there is a very good reason why they have elected not to be.

 - The applicant(s) must have an adjusted net worth of less than $250,000 at the time they apply for 8(a) Certification.
 Adjusted net worth = Assets – liabilities – (Equity in primary residence + value of ownership interest in business concern + IRA/401(k) or Other Retirement Accounts subject to a penalty for early withdrawal).
 Complete our adjusted net worth calculator to help determine yours.